 The vegan dog food space is rapidly evolving as growing bodies of evidence show that dogs certainly don’t need meat to thrive and live their best life.

-Watch and see my conversation with Ryan and find out what I learned…
+Watch the video below and see my conversation with Ryan and find out what I learned…

 Conventional meat-based dog foods don’t require high-quality standards when produced.
 That’s why many mainstream dog foods contain the lowest quality animal remains that are not fit for human consumption.